jlc248/satellite-resources/docs/source/Geostationary.rst

 4. Accumulated Flash (LI-2-AF-x-FD-x)
 5. Accumulated Flash Radiance (LI-2-AFR-x-FD-x)

 The first two are point-based, whereas the latter three are grid-based.
 All Level-2 products have 30-second temporal resolution.
+The gridded products have been remapped to the Level 1c 2-km grid.
+See the MTG LI Level-2 Guide for many more details on the data product types and their processing.

 .. seealso::
   `MTG LI Level-2 Guide <https://user.eumetsat.int/resources/user-guides/mtg-li-level-2-data-guide>`_